 The Corporation's principal business is providing property management products and services to residential and commercial property owners.
-The Corporation disposed of its operating subsidiaries during 2011.
-During the year ended October 31, 2012, the company's activities were concentrated on seeking new business opportunities.

 On September 2, 2014 the Company announced that it had received final approval to list its common shares on the Canadian Securities Exchange ("CSE").
 The Company's common shares commenced trading on the CSE effective September 3, 2014, under the symbol "INR".
 It received consent from the Toronto Venture Stock Exchange to voluntarily delist its shares effective upon the close of markets September 5, 2014.